 Pinning him down

 Our agent quickly contacted our rescue team across the border.
 Along with police, they found and raided the hotel.
 The three girls, who were locked in a room, were rescued, and both traffickers were arrested.

 Kiran’s phone was confiscated as a part of the raid.
 Information on his device is being investigated and could lead to more rescues in the near future.

-Shyla, Hansa and Sundari were brought to our transitional shelter where they were counselled on human trafficking.
+Shyla, Hansa and Sundari were brought to Child Rescue’s transitional shelter where they were counselled on human trafficking.
 They are now reunited with their families in their village.

 A trafficking case has been filed against both traffickers.
 Because of the joint efforts of both rescue teams, the evidence for the case is quite strong.

 Names have been changed to protect identities.
 Photo is representational.